Jennifer Grantham

 Physical fitness and social fitness are essential aspects of common humanity.
 Planning public space with pedestrian access to third places creates the opportunity for physical and social serendipity.
 Just as nature thrives on a balance of order and chaos, having both delineated avenues and undefined free streets can bring out the best in urban living.

 The same way connections for friendships are an important part of well-being, so are connections for employment.
 Placemaking for economic mobility through mixed use development, adaptive design and balancing macro and microspaces for business owners provides opportunities for discovery and self advancement.
-Understanding the role cities play in shaping our daily lives and the impact they have on caring, caregiving and caretaking, and how those needs can be met by urban planning, is essential for generating a more inclusive workforce.
+Understanding the role cities play in shaping our daily lives and the impact they have on caring, caregiving and caretaking, and how those needs can be met by urban planning, is essential for generating a more inclusive workforce—especially for women.
 Developments that include facilities for child care, elder care and health care can make it logistically and physically possible for more people to participate in the economy—elevating more families financially, improving their physical and social well-being, and respecting the full spectrum of lifespan.
 Creating an ecosystem of care is imperative for creating a culture of connection.

 We will have better streets when the activities of daily living and caring are designed to be accessible from our door step.
 Compelling cities are designed from the sidewalk up and communities thrive feet first.